punnettsquare9331/openneuro-py/README.md

 ### Specify a target directory

-To store the downloaded files in a specific directory, use the `--target-dir` switch.
+To store the downloaded files in a specific directory, use the `--target_dir` switch.
 The directory will be created if it doesn't exist already.

 ```shell